Part 1: How to Build a Strategic Plan That Drives Future Growth and Success

 Before you sit down to develop your plan, let’s talk about what it means to be strategic.

 1. Relating to the identification of long-term or overall aims and interests and the means of achieving them — of great importance within an integrated whole or to a planned effect

 2. Carefully designed or planned to serve a particular purpose or advantage

-Strategic can be as simple as asking yourself, “What are three non-negotiable things I must accomplish today?”
-Or, when there’s a lot to do, and not enough time, just connect your “why” to what you will make sure you do right now.
+If you insist on a shortcut, then strategic can be as simple as asking yourself, “What are three non-negotiable things I must accomplish today?”
+Or, when there’s a lot to do and not enough time, just connect your “why” to help you prioritize what you do right now.